raysca/quiz/quizzes/devops/cloud.md

 ## How would you define horizontal scaling?

-- [ ] Adding more resources to a single server
+- [ ] Adding more resources to a single server in a network/cluster
-- [x] Adding more servers to a single network
+- [x] Adding more servers to a single network/cluster
-- [ ] Adding more servers to multiple networks
+- [ ] Adding more servers to multiple networks in a network/cluster
 - [ ] Adding more resources to multiple servers

 ## How would you define vertical scaling?